Dramatic Gun Cock

 - The interrogation aspect is inverted in The Movie, where Mal is trying to talk down River in Ax-Crazy mode as she has a pistol pointed at his face.

 - Another time, Cameron is seen simply moving a Glock in a threatening manner, and you hear a loud "click".
-Note that she never moves her thumb, and even if she did, Glocks are hammerless guns, meaning there is nothing to cock, short of using your other hand to pull the slide back and chamber a new round, thereby either wasting a bullet, or showing that the gun was completely harmless before.
+Note that she never moves her thumb, and even if she did, Glocks are guns which have neither a hammer (striker-fired) nor even a manual safety (the trigger is a "safe-action" design that makes a traditional safety redundant), meaning there is nothing to cock, short of using your other hand to pull the slide back and chamber a new round, thereby either wasting a bullet, or showing that the gun was completely harmless before.

 - In the original-series Star Trek episode "A Piece of the Action", a gangster lets Kirk and Spock know they're being covered by cocking his weapon.
 Spock suggests they lower their weapons because he "just heard the sound of..." which Kirk finishes "...the sound of a machine gun bolt being pulled back."